-- (1) Local plans address matters at the local or district level and may provide more detailed planning for the zones. - (2) Local plans are mapped and included in Schedule 2. - (3) A precinct may be identified for part of a local plan. - (4) The levels of assessment for development in a local plan are in Part 5. - (5) Assessment criteria for local plans are contained in a local plan code. - (6) Each local plan code identifies the following: - (a) the application of the local plan code - (b) the purpose of the local plan code - (c) the overall outcomes that achieve the purpose of the local plan code; - (d) the purpose and overall outcomes for each precinct - (e) the performance outcomes that achieve the overall outcomes of the local plan code - (f) the acceptable outcomes that achieve the performance outcomes of the local plan code - (g) the performance and acceptable outcomes of a precinct that achieve the overall outcomes of the precinct. - (7) The following are the local plan codes for the planning scheme: - (a) Kuranda local plan - (i) Village heart precinct - (ii) Village frame precinct - (iii) Green belt precinct - (b) Mareeba local plan - (i) Town centre core precinct - (ii) Town centre fringe precinctMareeba Airport precinct - (iii) Mareeba northern investigation precinct - (iv) Mareeba north-eastern expansion precinct - (v) Mareeba south-eastern expansion precinct - (vi) Mareeba south-western expansion precinct - (vii) Stable precinct - (viii) Industrial park precinct - (ix) Noxious and hazardous industry precinct
+- (1) Local plans address matters at the local or district level and may provide more detailed planning for the zones. - (2) Local plans are mapped and included in Schedule 2. - (3) A precinct may be identified for part of a local plan. - (4) The categories of development and assessment for development in a local plan are in Part 5 - (5) Assessment benchmarks for local plans are contained in a local plan code. - (6) Each local plan code identifies the following: - (a) the application of the local plan code - (b) the purpose of the local plan code - (c) the overall outcomes that achieve the purpose of the local plan code; - (d) the purpose and overall outcomes for each precinct - (e) the performance outcomes that achieve the overall outcomes of the local plan code - (f) the acceptable outcomes that achieve the performance outcomes of the local plan code - (g) the performance and acceptable outcomes of a precinct that achieve the overall outcomes of the precinct. - (7) The following are the local plan codes for the planning scheme: - (a) Kuranda local plan - (i) Village heart precinct - (ii) Village frame precinct - (iii) Green belt precinct - (b) Mareeba local plan - (i) Town centre core precinct - (ii) Town centre fringe precinct - (iii) Mareeba Airport precinct - (iv) Mareeba northern investigation precinct - (v) Mareeba north-eastern expansion precinct - (vi) Mareeba south-eastern expansion precinct - (vii) Mareeba south-western expansion precinct - (viii) Stable precinct - (ix) Industrial park precinct - (x) Noxious and hazardous industry precinct